jeffreykegler/hoonlint/misc/whitespace.md

 Note that this implies that the first, partial, line of the gap must contain a comment aligned at `J`.

-Visually, the pseudo-join's comments looks like "place holders" for the text that follows the pseudo-join.
+Visually, the pseudo-join's comments look like "place holders" for the text that follows the pseudo-join.

 Intuitively, a pseudo-join is equivalent to a horizontal gap